 Hope you are doing fine.
 I was just going through the list of pending invoices and noticed there is one invoice pending on your name.
 It's already past the due date, request you to please make the payment.

 Happy to get into a quick call if you have any questions.

 # 3rd Follow up

 Don’t mention about the invoice and try to understand why the payment is delayed.
-Best way is to discuss it over a phone call.
+The best way is to discuss it over a phone call.

-Please suggest the alternate time if you are not free around 10am.
+Please suggest an alternate time if you are not free around 10am.

 Awaiting your reply.

 If everything goes well and you get paid on time, you should always send a short note thanking your customer for the payment.

 Hope you liked this guide to create professional invoices and bill your clients.
 If you use any effective technique which you think will be useful to fellow entrepreneurs, please feel free to share it in the comments below.